-Bede, St Bede or the Venerable Bede, was one of the greatest scholars of the Anglo-Saxon period.
-He produced a large number of works on subjects as varied as science, music, poetry and biblical commentary, but he is most famous for his Ecclesiastical History of the English People – a vitally important text without which we would have very little idea about early English history.
+Bede was one of the greatest scholars of the Anglo-Saxon period.
+He produced a large number of works on subjects as varied as science, music, poetry and biblical commentary, but he is most famous for his Ecclesiastical History of the English People, one of our best-written sources for early English history.
 For this reason, Bede is sometimes regarded as the father of English history.

-Born in c.
-673 CE in the north of England, Bede entered the monastery of Wearmouth-Jarrow at the age of seven.
-Later in 682 he moved to Jarrow, where he had access to a well-stocked library that had been created by the abbots who had founded the community – Benedict Biscop and Ceolfrid.
+Born around 673 in the north of England, Bede entered the monastery of Wearmouth-Jarrow at the age of seven.
+Later in 682, he moved to Jarrow, where he had access to a well-stocked library that had been created by the abbots who had founded the community: Benedict Biscop (d.
+690) and Ceolfrith (d.
+716).

-He devoted his life to teaching and writing, and produced a large body of work.
-He composed three saints’ lives, known as ‘hagiographies’, which were important contributions to this form of writing.
-He wrote two hagiographies of the Bernician saint Cuthbert – one in verse and one in prose – as well as lives of the Continental saints Felix and Anastasius.
-Equally important was his historical ‘martyrology’ – a list of martyrs and saints arranged in calendar order, according to their feast days.
-Many martyrologies written afterwards were modelled on Bede’s.
-He also wrote a variety of works on orthography (spelling convention), metre (poetic rhythm) and time reckoning (specifically how to calculate Easter, the date of which was calculated differently by separate branches of the Church).
+Bede devoted his life to teaching and writing, and produced a large body of work.
+He wrote many biblical commentaries, which focus on the reading and interpretation of Scripture.
+He composed three saints’ Lives, known as ‘hagiographies’, which were important contributions to this form of writing.
+He wrote two hagiographies of St Cuthbert (d.
+687) – one in verse and one in prose – as well as lives of the Continental saints Felix and Anastasius.
+Equally important was his historical ‘martyrology’, a list of martyrs and saints arranged in calendar order, according to their feast days.
+Many martyrologies written afterwards were modelled on Bede’s text.

 Further information about the life of Bede can be found here via the Oxford Dictionary of National Biography.

 - Kathleen Doyle, Eleanor Jackson